barumau/pandunia/eng/pandunia-eng.md

 a ri - again (repeatedly)
 a sabu de - because
 a supra - above (over)
+a tema de - about (concerning, on the topic of)
 a vai - outside
 a vakil de - on behalf of
 a vo - there